uglyrobot/ai-ppt2video/README.md

-# PPT Presenter
+# AI Powerpoint to Video

-PPT Presenter converts a `.pptx` file to a video, and read out speaker's notes along slides using text to speech technique.
+Takes a `.pptx` file as input, then uses GPT-4 vision + any embedded speaker notes to write a transcript for the whole presentation.
+Finally it uses OpenAI's TTS to create a believable audio track, and compile the whole slide show as a video.

 ## Usage